jorjeee/jorjeee/README.md

-# 🙋‍Hey, Mabuhay to you too.
+# 🙋‍♂️Hey, Mabuhay to you too.

 I'm **George Carlo R. Baganao** also known as *jorjeee*, I am currently a Junior at **Tagoloan Community College** taking up **BS in Information Technology**, and also a **UX/UI** Enthusiast.
 I am an aspiring *software engineer* and *web developer* that prioritises on user satisfaction and experience.